 Recognizing that we compete for talent with other publicly-held medical device companies, some of which have significantly larger resources than us, we seek to provide compensation that is competitive.
 We review the data for our peer group, but we do not attempt to maintain a certain target percentile with a peer group.
-The peer group consists of several cardiac-focused medical device companies and other medical device and life sciences companies of similar size, including AngioDynamics, Inc., ATS Medical, Inc., ev3 Inc., Hansen Medical, Inc., Micrus Endovascular Corporation, Spectranetics, Inc., Stereotaxis, Inc., Thoratec Corporation, Vascular Solutions, Inc. and VNUS Medical Technologies, Inc.
+The peer group consists of several cardiac-focused medical device companies and other medical device and life sciences companies of similar size, including ABIOMED, Inc., Alphatec Spine, Inc., AngioDynamics, Inc., ATS Medical, Inc., Cardiac Science Corporation, CryoLife, Inc., Endologix, Inc., Hansen Medical, Inc., Micrus Endovascular Corporation, Osteotech, Inc., Replidyne, Inc., Spectranetics, Inc., Stereotaxis, Inc., and Vascular Solutions, Inc. Additionally, we utilize the Top 5 Pay in the Medical Device Industry Report, which summarizes and reports public company data for medical device companies.

 Compensation to our executive officers generally consists of the following elements: base salary, annual incentive bonuses, grants of equity awards and generally the same health and welfare benefits package available to all of our employees.
-We believe this mix of cash and equity compensation and short- and long-term compensation afforded to all of our executives is consistent with our compensation philosophy and furthers our overall compensation objectives by encouraging short- and long-term performance; creating an effective management team which can lead our growth and expansion; and maximizing stockholder value.
+We believe this mix of cash and equity compensation and short-and long-term compensation afforded to all of our executives is consistent with our compensation philosophy and furthers our overall compensation objectives by encouraging short- and long-term performance; creating an effective management team which can lead our growth and expansion; and maximizing stockholder value.